Pingliang Gansu, China Travel Guide

 Adjust your travel style to match your financial plan, whether you are a backpacker or seeking luxury.

 Reside in inns or basic budget hotels.
-Rely heavily on public buses for transportation.
+Rely heavily on local buses for transportation.

 Stay in comfortable 3-star hotels.
-Enjoy a mix of local restaurants and some mid-range dining.
+Enjoy a mix of local restaurants and some mid-dining across a spectrum.

 Travel during shoulder seasons (spring or late autumn) for better prices and fewer crowds.

-Pingliang is not a common destination for long-term stays for international tourists.
+Pingliang is not a common destination for long-long-term stays for international tourists.

 Pingliang offers different experiences depending on the time of year, each with its particular allure.